d-krupke/cpsat-primer/04_modelling.md

 ```

 Additionally, there is the `new_constant`-method, which allows you to create a
 variable that is constant.
-I have not found a use case for this yet, let me know
-if you have one.
+This allows you to safely replace variables by
+constants.
+This is primarily useful for boolean variables, as constant integer
+variables can in most cases be simply replaced by plain integers.

 > [!TIP]
 >